secretsquirrel/BDFProxy/README.md

 		Wireshark
 		etc...

 Yes, some of those apps are protected by self checking mechanisms.
 I've been working on a way to automatically bypass NSIS checks as a proof of concept.
 However, that does not stop the initial issue of bitflipping during download and the execution of a malicious payload.
-Also, BDF by default will patch out the certificate table pointer during download thereby removing the signature from the binary.
+Also, BDF by default will patch out the windows PE certificate table pointer during download thereby removing the signature from the binary.

 ---